neha-kay/Kiko-plus/_posts/2015-08-26-couchsurfing-isnt-couchsurfing-dangerous-for-women.md

 I personally surf with both men and women but this is a great option for beginner female Couchsurfers who are very uneasy about the idea of staying with a male host.
 Naturally you'll have way less options, but it's a good way to dip one's toe into the community to see what it's like.

-### 2. Don't interact, stay with, or host people who have 0 references or seem off in some way.
+### 2. Only stay with people with a large number of reviews.
+Additionally, don't interact, stay with, or host people who have 0 references or seem off in some way.

 Every person on the platform has a reference section which details what staying with them is like.
 It's just like a Yelp or Airbnb review.
 As a solo surfer, stay away from people who don't have reviews -- while they're likely great people, they could also be more sinister, and since you cannot differentiate which of the two they are, don't stay with them or meet up in person.

-Also, if someone seems 'off' when messaging you, err on the side of caution and find another host.
-One of my to-be hosts with about ~7 reviews once messaged me with a 'Hi ;)'; of course, it could have been well-meaning but I didn't want to take the chance -- I quickly arranged another option and didn't stay with the host.

-### 3. Only stay with people with a large number of reviews.

 How many is 'large'?
 This depends on how trusting you are of the community, really.
 I'd say the following is a good outline: